 The real question is: what size are you?
 The pack needs to fit you not the other way round.
 We’ve seen plenty of backpackers whilst travelling struggling away with a pack that towers over their head when they wear it.

-Ideally the pack should be level with our just above your shoulders, any higher and you can become unstable when wearing it.
-Also if you have a massive backpack you’ll be more tempted to fill it up with stuff that you don’t need, more on this in Part 7.
+Ideally, the pack should be level with our just above your shoulders, any higher and you can become unstable when wearing it.
+Also if you have a massive backpack you’ll be more tempted to fill it up with stuff that you don’t need.

 Equally don’t go too small so you have lots of stuff hanging from the side of your pack and end up carrying extra bags, this makes travelling around much harder than it needs to be.